mariomaaren/AgeGuessingApp/README.md

-Press the green Code button and then press Download ZIP to download the files
+Press the green Code button and then press Download ZIP to download the files, or press the release and download the programs

-This script can calcukate your age of you awnser the questions...
+This script can calclkate your age of you awnser the questions...

 (WARNING: This is a joke, you need to enter your age for it be calculated)